Contact us at 914-666-4665

 Sudden Behavioral Changes

-Sudden Behavioral Changes in Children With Lyme Disease Lyme disease can cause sudden behavioral symptoms in children, including irritability, aggression, anxiety, and oppositional behavior.
-These changes may appear abruptly in children who previously functioned well at home and in school.
-After 37 years treating Lyme disease, I have treated middle and high school students whose
+Sudden Behavioral Changes in Children With Lyme Disease Behavior changes can appear suddenly Symptoms may seem psychiatric Neurologic causes may be missed Infection can affect behavior Lyme disease can cause sudden behavioral symptoms in children, including irritability, aggression, anxiety, and oppositional behavior.
+These changes may appear abruptly in children who previously functioned well at home

 Facial Nerve Palsy in Children With Lyme Disease

-Facial Nerve Palsy in Children With Lyme Disease Read More »
+Facial Palsy in Children: When It’s Lyme Disease—Not Bell’s Palsy Read More »

 PANS-, PANDAS-, and OCD-like Presentations